-Join the Coaching Master Class in September.
+Join the Coaching Master Class

 I’m sitting on my deck enjoying the flowers (ignoring the weeds), listening to the ocean waves crash against the rocky shore (no sandy beaches here), and hoping that the wind doesn’t change direction and bring the odor of the decomposing whale that washed up on a nearby island into my idyllic morning.
 Summer in Maine is lovely, but far from perfect.